corinnt/dripseq-peaks/README.md

 3. Run from inside the `drip-seq` directory:

-    ./rloop-peaks.sh
+    `./rloop-peaks.sh`

 Oscar:

+    TBD

 ## Environment and Dependencies Info:
 The Conda environment `rloops-x64` allows an M1 Mac to use the packages intended for an x86-64 architecture.
 Once activated, it allows access to the packages `bowtie2`, `macs2`, and `deepTools`.

-The JAR files and executables for Trimmomatic, bedtools, picard, and samtools should be added to the tools file (not committed).
+The JAR files for Trimmomatic and samtools and executables for bedtools and picard should be added to the `tools/` directory (not committed).